cybergalactic/MSS/MSS Quick Reference.md

-exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control exTurnCircle       % Generates the turning circle for two different ships exWageningen       % Computes thrust and torque curves for a propeller using the Wageningen B-series data exWindForce        % Plots the wind coefficients by Isherwoods (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV
+exSTA              % Adaptive-gain super twisting algorithm (STA) for heading control exTurnCircle       % Generates the turning circle for two different ships exWageningen       % Computes thrust and torque curves for a propeller using the Wageningen B-series data exWaveFrequencyMotion % Wave elevation and the wave-frequency (WF) motion on a ship for different wave spectra using motion RAOs exWindForce        % Plots the wind coefficients by Isherwoods (1972) exZigZag           % Generates zigzag maneuvers for two different ships and the Remus 100 AUV
 ```